mmu-webdesign/IWD-web-term2/rwd-week-4.md

 - Task 4 focussed on the heading and tagline.
 Adjusting them for improved readability.
 - Task 5 improved the semantics of your gallery with `figure` &amp; `figcaption`.
 - Task 6 provided an introduction to media queries.
-- The final task used a media query and flexbox to create a responsive gallery.
+- The final task used a media query and flexbox to create a responsive gallery - 1 column to 3 columns.

 And finally: